1946: The Culture Shift Tour

-We are engaging with communities around the world to open hearts and minds through honest, compassionate conversations.
-For decades, mistranslations and misunderstandings of the Bible have fuelled harm, exclusion and the weaponization of faith against LGBTQ+ people.
+We engage with communities around the world to open hearts and minds through honest, compassionate dialogue.
+For decades, mistranslations and misunderstandings of the Bible have fueled harm, exclusion, and the weaponization of faith against LGBTQ+ people.

 Danielle McCleary is a Virginia native who is passionate about history, advocacy, and how those two things intersect in our society.
 She graduated from Roanoke College with a Bachelor of Arts in History and Christian Studies.
 Following undergrad studies, she attended United Lutheran Seminary in Philadelphia, where she received her Masters of Divinity in 2020.